webview/webview/README.md

 See [Go package documentation][go-docs] for the Go API documentation, or simply read the source code.

-Install the package:
+Create a new module and install the package:

 ```sh
 go mod init example.com/m
 go get github.com/webview/webview
 ```

-On Windows you will need to make the WebView2 loader discoverable by cgo (see [Windows Preperation](#windows-preperation)).
+On Windows you will need to make the WebView2 loader discoverable by cgo (see [Windows Preperation](#windows-preperation)):

 ```bat
 set CGO_CPPFLAGS="-I%cd%\libs\webview2\build\native\include"